Published Jun 07, 2024 · Updated Mar 08, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text survey comments into clear, prioritised actions for student support in physics.
-It tracks topic volumes and sentiment over time from provider to school and programme, compares like‑for‑like across subject areas and demographics, and surfaces where staff availability is working well and where workload, timetabling or assessment practice needs attention.
-Export‑ready, anonymised summaries make it straightforward to brief programme teams and professional services, evidence change and sustain momentum.
+Student Voice Analytics turns open-text survey comments into clear, prioritised actions for student support in physics.
+It tracks topic volume and sentiment over time from provider to school and programme level, compares like-for-like across subject areas and student groups, and shows where staff availability is working well and where workload, timetabling, or assessment practice needs attention.
+Export-ready, anonymised summaries help programme teams and professional services brief stakeholders quickly, evidence change, and sustain momentum.